-If you find yourself dealing with grandparent issues, as a grandparent or a parent, turn to the divorce and family lawyers at Townsend, Tomaio & Newmark, L.L.C., in Morristown for information, guidance, and aggressive advocacy.
+If you find yourself dealing with visitation or custody issues as a grandparent or a parent, turn to the divorce and family lawyers at Townsend, Tomaio & Newmark, L.L.C., in Morristown for information, guidance, and aggressive advocacy.
 The team of legal professionals at our New Jersey family law firm is committed to helping all of our clients fight for their rights, and we have had significant successes in the area of grandparents’ rights in New Jersey.
 In fact, our attorneys recently achieved a landmark victory before the New Jersey Supreme Court on behalf of grandparents who were being denied access to their granddaughter.
 If you are facing a grandparent visitation or child custody issue in New Jersey, contact us today to discuss your case.
 One of our attorneys will be happy to answer your questions during a cost-free initial consultation.

 Factors in Determining Grandparent Visitation in New Jersey